axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/error-handling.rst

 Error handling
 ==============

-In this section, we introduce 2 kinds of errors, when and how to handle them in Portal.
+In this section, we introduce 2 kind of errors, when and how to handle them in Portal.

--  Ajax error : this kind of errors occur during a JSF ajax requests, for example when the user clicks on the show full mode button to tell the task widget switches to full mode, without handling the end user would not get any form of feedback if the action was successfully
+-  Ajax error : this kind of errors occur during a JSF ajax request, for example when the user clicks on the show full mode button to tell the task widget switches to full mode, without handling the end user would not get any form of feedback if the action was successfully